 Citrus jams, marmalades, and lemon curds are bright flavors that make excellent icing (or a glaze) for crispy cookies and bars.
 I tested a recipe for coconut cookies with a range of citrus jams (lemon, lime, orange, and grapefruit).
-Lime infused icing was the clear winner and is a classic paired with coconut flavors, as in the recipe before.
+Lime-infused icing was the clear winner and is a classic pairing with coconut flavors, as in the recipe before.

 Cookies that Ship well for Care Packages